hashicorp/terraform/website/docs/internals/json-format.html.md

   // across module boundaries.
   "provider_configs": {

-  // Keys in this map are to be considered opaque by callers, and used just for
+    // Keys in the provider_configs map are to be considered opaque by callers,
-  // lookups using the "provider_config_key" property in each resource object.
+    // and used just for lookups using the "provider_config_key" property in each
+    // resource object.
-    "opaque_provider_ref": {
+    "opaque_provider_ref_aws": {

       // "name" is the name of the provider without any alias "name": "aws",

       // "alias" is the alias set for a non-default configuration, or unset for
       // a default configuration.
       "alias": "foo",

       // "module_address" is included only for provider configurations that are